Docs / Device Manual

 2. Power the device on.

-3. Wait for the boot animation, steady green (SD scan), then a steady blue LED — this signals BLE mode is active.
+3. Wait for the boot animation, steady green (SD scan), then a steady cyan LED — this signals BLE mode is active.

 You can trigger BLE mode at any time, with the cover still on, using a magnet: